 When the first Europeans, Portuguese, appeared in Siam in 1509, they founded a trade post in Ayutthaya.
 The first time that Bangkok appeared in a western document is a Portuguese map of 1511.
 In 1622 a small Dutch trade post, called Fort Amsterdam, was placed here at the banks of Chao Phraya River.

 Thonburi was of strategical importance for the Siamese empire of Ayutthaya.
-In Thonburi, since long joined with Bangkok now, were military fortifications.
+In Thonburi, which is since long joined with Bangkok now, were military fortifications (e.g. Wichayen Fortress, now Wichaiprasit).
 In the late 17th century there was even a French fortification, granted by king Narai.
 After the palace revolution in 1688 the French, who in that time already tried to colonialize Siam, were driven out of the country by a new king, together with most of the other Westerners who lived in that time in the western communities a bit outside of Ayutthaya.

 For more information on that have a look at 'A Depiction of Siam' by Simon de la Loubere and the articles on 'Ayutthaya' and 'Lopburi', which served as a second capital in that time.

-Though, Thonburi remained small, although it grew more and more to a trade harbour and more and more important stopover on the way to the Siamese capital riverupwards.
+Though, Thonburi remained small, although it grew more and more to a trade harbour and became an important stopover on the way to the Siamese capital riverupwards.
 Bangkok remained meaningless until the aftermath of the 'big bang' in Thai history, when a Burmese army sacked Ayutthaya and destroyed it almost down to the ground (1767 CE).
 Siamese general Taksin, later king Taksin, gathered remaining Siamese forces and organized the foundation of a new capital at Thonburi in 1772.
-Taksin had a small palace in Thonburi, and still existing Wat Arun (temple of dawn) at the easter river banks, served as the state temple.
+Taksin had a small palace in Thonburi, and still existing Wat Arun (the Temple of Dawn) at the easter river banks, served as the state temple.
 For a short time, the famous emerald Buddha, conquered in Vientiane, in that time, was placed in Wat Arun as well.

 After Taksin was overthrown himself by another general, Chao Phraya Chakri, who became later crowned as king Yodfa (Rama I) of the contemporary royal dynasty, the capital was moved across the river in 1782.
 The new center was the place of and around the grand palace, covered by three sides of the river.
 A canal (klong lot) was built to make it an artificial island (called Rattanakosin Island).
 Rattanakosin became designed after the model of the fallen former capital Ayutthaya.

 Bangkok's name was changed in that time in 'Krung Thep', means 'city of angels'.
 That's how the Thai People call the capital, and it's just a stump of the longest name of a city on earth.
-In fact Bangkok's official Thai name is so long that I could fill a complete chapter on this website with it.
-I better spare that.
+In fact Bangkok's official Thai name is so long that I could almost fill a complete chapter on this website with it.
 However, internationally known is the city still by it's old name Bangkok.

 The great building boom started in the 1960s and 70s.
 The big highways were built and more and more people from rural Thailand moved into the capital on the search for making a living.
 Thailand enjoyed a great financial investment from the USA, who prepared the country as a base for the attacks on it's eastern neighbours Laos, Cambodia and particularly Vietnam.